My best 12 tips for self-care

 It’s easy to forget that running water, a warm bed and the ability to hug your friends is a luxury not everyone has.

-Whether it’s a gratitude journal or a simple list of 3 things (said aloud to a friend or partner, or to yourself), establish a time and place (eg. shower, before bed) and acknowledge the amazing things you have.
+Whether it’s a gratitude journal or a simple list of 3 things that you say aloud to a friend, a partner, or just to yourself.
+This can help you to acknowledge the amazing things you have, and those that people often take for granted.

 4. Go to bed early, wake up early.

-I wouldn’t recommend that - but getting up a bit earlier; using your morning for exercise, reading, or relaxing with a coffee before kicking off the day.
-What a difference it makes.
+I wouldn’t recommend that - but getting up a bit earlier when the house is still quiet and using that time for yourself; reading, or sitting with a coffee before kicking off the day, allows you time to relax and turn your focus inwards.

 5. Wash your hands more.

 A habit of the pandemic, yes, but washing your hands more often isn’t a bad thing.
-It keeps germs at bay, keeping us healthier.
+It keeps germs at bay and keeps us healthier.

 Did you know there are more germs on your phone than on the average toilet seat?
 Gross - go wash your hands!